IsaacRay/django-socketio/README.rst

 The first thing you want to do to get django-socketio up and running is install git:

 sudo apt-get install git
 This will allow you to clone the repository.
-Important Note: The version of django-socketio available from pip is outdated and does not work.
-You need to clone a fork of it which has been updated to use a more current and functional version of gevent.
-Before you clone the repo though, you need libevent installed. sudo apt-get install libevent-dev
-Now lets clone the repo.
 If you have pip installed inside your virtualenv, activate the virtualenv first.

-pip install -e git+git://github.com/Solution4Future/django-socketio.git#egg=django-socketio Now you have django-socketio installed.
+pip install -e git+git://github.com/Solution4Future/django-socketio.git#egg=django-socketio

+Now you have django-socketio installed.
 Next, you have to set up nginx to proxy to your SocketIO server, which by default runs on port 9000.
 This is my nginx config to make this work:

           server {
               listen 80;
-                  server_name stroopic.com;
+                  server_name example.com;

                   access_log off;